DeanEncoded/HannaCLIEngine/README.md

 You can now build and run Hanna Studio straight from the source.

+### Building Notes ###
-**NOTE:** You might also need to add "ConsoleControl.dll" as a reference to the Hanna Studio project.
+You might also need to add "ConsoleControl.dll" as a reference to the Hanna Studio project.
 Just open the solution in Visual Studio and right click on the project Hanna-Studio > Add Reference > Browse .... then navigate to the *references* folder in the cloned source folder then select *ConsoleControl.dll*.
-Boom that's it.
 You should be able to run Hanna Studio.
+Additionally, if you're able to run Hanna Studio but clicking *Run Game* does nothing on the console area... you might want to enable Build for HannaCLIEngine in the projects *Configuration Manager*.
+To do so, right click on the solution in Visual Studio > Select Configuration Manager > Enable Build on HannaCLIEngine.. then close and run Hanna again - things should work as intended.

 ### TO-DO
 *These are some of the to-dos for Hanna*